 Architecture: there will no longer be a 32-bit version of Windows 11, so if your CPU is 32-bit, it is incompatible with Windows 11.

 Boot method and Secure Boot: the computer will first boot to a BIOS or UEFI.
-Very old PCs have only an old generation BIOS, which is incompatible with Windows 11.
+Very old PCs only have an old-generation BIOS that is incompatible with Windows 11.
 But this concerns computers that were not already running Windows 10.

 Direct X + WDDM: This is related to the graphics card.
 If you have a laptop or an all-in-one and a red checkmark here, it is incompatible with Windows 11.
 If you have a desktop or tower PC, you can probably replace your graphics card with a newer compatible model.